alexindata/fitnessTrackerDailyPattern/dailyPattern.md

 <br>

 #### Q2: What is the average daily activity pattern?
-Which 5-min window was the most steps taken on average each day?
+In which 5-min window were the most steps taken on average each day?

 ```r